Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Photo credit: @dizndonohues

-Most of the countries also feature table service restaurants with some of the best food in Disney World.
-Lastly, Epcot offers the option to dine at some of the lagoon front restaurants and then have reserved seating for the nighttime spectacular!
+Some of the countries also feature table service restaurants with some of the best food in Disney World.

 Photo: @bizzyrunninganddizn

 Do you prefer dessert?
-You can also reserve the “Frozen” themed dessert party where you dine on sweets and drinks while being front and center for the show.
-As part of the reservation, you can also ride Frozen Ever After when the fireworks are done while the park is closing.
+You can reserve the “Frozen” themed dessert party.
+During the party, you dine on sweets and drinks.
+You will be front and center for the show.
+As part of the reservation, you can ride Frozen Ever After.
+This happens when the fireworks are done.
+It takes place while the park is closing.
+(This dessert party is currently unavailable).

 Shopping at Epcot